sycoforbidden/GUI-for-Argyll-CMS/README.md

 A graphical interface for the ArgyllCMS CMYK printer profiling workflow, built with Python and PySide6.

-Wraps 5 ArgyllCMS command-line tools into a step-by-step workflow with the main focus on **chartread** — providing real-time visual feedback of expected vs measured patch colors so you can catch misreadings before they ruin your profile.
+Wraps 5 ArgyllCMS command-line tools into a step-by-step workflow with the main focus on **chartread**  providing real-time visual feedback of expected vs measured patch colours so you can catch misreadings before they ruin your profile.

 ## The Problem This Solves